argoproj/argo-events/docs/gateway.md

 A gateway has two components:

  1. <b>gateway-client</b>: It creates one or more gRPC clients depending on event sources configurations, consumes events from server, transforms these events into cloudevents and dispatches them to sensors.
-     Refer <b>https://github.com/cloudevents/spec </b> for more info on cloudevents specifications.

  2. <b>gateway-server</b>: It is a gRPC server that consumes events from event sources and streams them to gateway client.